 Remove pan from oven and allow to cool for 5 minutes in pan before removing.

 To make the coating: Melt ½ cup butter (can substitute non dairy butter) in a bowl.
-In a separate bowl mix together 1 ½ cups sugar and 1 tbsp cinnamon.
+In a separate bowl mix together 1 ½ cups sugar and 1 tablespoon cinnamon.
 Dip each donut in the butter completely then roll in the sugar.
 Place donut on a cooling rack to finish cooling completely.
 Continue with each donut.

 To serve: warm donuts for 10-20 seconds in a microwave oven prior to serving.
 Can freeze and reheat donuts if needed.